movementlabsxyz/MIP/MIP/mip-draft-FFS/README.md

 - **FFS** - Fast Finality Settlement
 - **L1-finality** - finality mechanism (confirmation) for layer 1
 - **L2-finality** -  finality mechanism (confirmation) for layer 2
+- **Postconfirmation** - a finality guarantee related to L1
 - **MCR** - Multi-commit Rollup : an implementation of FFS
-- **PosP** - Proof of Stake
+- **PoS** - Proof of Stake
-- **Postconfirmation** - a finality guarantee related to L1
 - **Validator** - a node that is responsible for validating transactions and producing blocks

 ## Motivation

-Layer 2s (L2) and rollups have to publish transaction data to a data availability (DA) layer or to Ethereum mainnet (Layer 1, L1).
-Validity (ZKP) and optimistic (FP) rollups can finalize (confirm) transactions within approximately 30 minutes (ZKP) resp. ~1 week (FP).
+Layer 2s (L2), including rollups, publish or secure transaction data in a data availability (DA) layer or at Ethereum mainnet (Layer 1, L1).
+Validity and optimistic rollups can finalize (confirm) transactions within approximately 30 minutes, resp. ~1 week.
 Until a transaction is finalized, there is no assurance about its validity and result (success or failure).
 This can be a limiting factor for certain types of DeFi applications.

-Our objective is to enable transactions's issuers to quickly get some guarantees that their transactions are correctly included in a block.
+Our objective is to enable transaction issuers to quickly get some guarantees that their transactions are correctly included in a block.
 The crypto-economic security is provided by a PoS protocol.

 The mechanism can be deployed independently for a chain, or used in combination with existing settlement mechanisms, such as ZK and optimistic settlements.

-As a result, users can rely and trust the **L2-finality**  to use as confirmation, or if the chain is configured to do so, wait for **L1-finality**, end of challenge window for fraud proofs (optimistic L2) or verification of a ZK-proof (validity L2).
+As a result, users can rely and trust the **L2-finality**  to use as confirmation, or if the chain is configured to do so, wait for **L1-finality**, such as end of challenge window for fraud proofs (optimistic L2) or verification of a ZK-proof (validity L2).

 A introduction to FFS can be found in [this blog post on Fast-Finality Settlement](https://blog.movementlabs.xyz/article/security-and-fast-finality-settlement).
 A more detailed description of a (partial) implementation of the mechanism is available at [this blog post on Postconfirmations](https://blog.movementlabs.xyz/article/postconfirmations-L2s-rollups-blockchain-movement).